percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 --incremental-dir=/data/backups/inc2 \
 --keyring-file-data=/var/lib/mysql-keyring/keyring
 ```
 Use `--apply-log-only` when merging all incremental backups except the last one.
-That’s why the previous line does not contain the `--apply-log-only` option.
-Even if the `--apply-log-only` was used on the last step, backup would still be consistent but in that case  server would perform the rollback phase.
+The previous line does not contain the `--apply-log-only` option.
+Even if the `--apply-log-only` option was used on the last step, the backup would still be consistent, but in that case, the server would perform the rollback phase.

 The backup is now prepared and can be restored with `--copy-back` option.
 In case the keyring has been rotated you’ll need to restore the keyring which was used to take and prepare the backup.

 ## Restore a backup when the keyring is not available

-While the described restore method works, this method requires access to
-the same keyring that the server is using.
+While this works, the method requires access to the same keyring that the server is using.
 It may not be possible if the backup is
 prepared on a different server or at a much later time, when keys in the keyring are
-purged, or, in the case of a malfunction, when the keyring vault server is not available at all.
+purged, or, in the case of a malfunction, when the keyring vault server is unavailable.

-The `--transition-key=<passphrase>` option should be used to make it possible for xtrabackup to process the backup without access to the keyring vault server.
-In this case, xtrabackup derives the AES encryption key from the specified passphrase and will use it to encrypt tablespace keys of tablespaces that are being backed up.
+The `--transition-key=<passphrase>` option should be used to make it possible for the xtrabackup binary to process the backup without access to the keyring vault server.
+In this case, the binary derives the AES encryption key from the specified passphrase and will use it to encrypt tablespace keys of tablespaces being backed up.

 ### Create a backup with a passphrase